-(i) Ms. Indiraben Pruthubhai Desai Ms. Indiraben Pruthubhai Desai, aged 87 years is one of the Promoters of our Company.
+(i) Ms. Indiraben Pruthubhai Desai

+Ms. Indiraben Pruthubhai Desai, aged 87 years is one of the Promoters of our Company.

 Educational qualifications: Secondary Teacher's Certificate from Education Department of Gujarat in the year 1963.
-Education Department of Gujular in the year 1965.

 Professional experience, position/posts held in the past, directorships held: She served as a director at our Company from January 09, 2011, to June 07, 2024.
 During her tenure, she was involved in strategic initiatives and contributed to the growth of our Company.
+With over 13 years of experience, she focused on project management and managing budgets.

+Date of Birth: June 06, 1937

+PAN: AFSPD0435P

-With over 13 years of experience, she focused on project management and managing budgets. experience, she rocused on project management and managing budgets. and the second s Date of Birth: June 06, 1937 Contraction of the second Nationality: Indian PAN: AFSPD0435P Residential Address: 39, Amarpali Bunglows, Behind Gayatri Temple, Udhna Magdalla Road, Surat city, Surat, Gujarat-395007. (ii) Mr. Pankaj Pruthu Desai Comine Magaana Road, Saine Ory, Saine, Oujaine 555007.
-Mr. Donko: Druthy Dago: aged 61 years is one of the Dromotors Mr. Pankaj Pruthu Desai, aged 61 years, is one of the Promoters, Chairman and Managing Director of our Company.
-For his complete profile along with the details of his educational qualifications, professional experience, position/posts held in the past, directorships held, other ventures, special achievements and business and financial activities, please refer the chapter "Our Management" on page 196 of this Draft Red (and a Herring Prospectus.
-Date of Birth: September 20, 1963 Nationality: Indian PAN: AAPPD7234E • Residential Address: 39, Amrapali Bunglows, Near Gayatri Mandir, UM Road, Surat, Gujarat-395017. (iii) Ms. Hina Pankai Desai
+Residential Address: 39, Amarpali Bunglows, Behind Gayatri Temple, Udhna Magdalla Road, Surat city, Surat, Gujarat-395007.

+(ii) Mr. Pankaj Pruthu Desai

+Mr. Pankaj Pruthu Desai, aged 61 years, is one of the Promoters, Chairman and Managing Director of our Company.
+For his complete profile along with the details of his educational qualifications, professional experience, position/posts held in the past, directorships held, other ventures, special achievements and business and financial activities, please refer the chapter "Our Management" on page 197 of this Prospectus.

+Date of Birth: September 20, 1963

+PAN: AAPPD7234E

+Residential Address: 39, Amrapali Bunglows, Near Gayatri Mandir, UM Road, Surat, Gujarat-395017.

+(iii) Ms. Hina Pankaj Desai

 Ms. Hina Pankaj Desai, aged 54 years, is one of the Promoters of our Company.

 Educational qualifications: Matriculation Certificate from Laxmiben Dahyabhai High School, Surat.

 Professional experience, position/posts held in the past, directorships held: She served as a director at our Company from July 18, 2011 to June 21, 2016 and again from September 30, 2022, to July 31, 2024.
 During her time in this role, she gained over 6 years of experience in the infrastructure sector.
 Her responsibilities included overseeing project development, facilitating communication among stakeholders including clients, contractors, to ensure project requirements were met and issues were addressed promptly.

+Date of Birth: July 07, 1970

+PAN: ACUPN2690K

-Date of Birth: July 07, 1970 Nationality: Indian PAN: ACUPN2690K Residential Address: 39, Amrpali Bunglowz, Althan Bhatar, New City (iv) Mr. Malhar P Desai Light Road, Surat, Althan, Gujarat-395017.
+Residential Address: 39, Amrpali Bunglowz, Althan Bhatar, New City Light Road, Surat, Althan, Gujarat-395017.

+(iv) Mr. Malhar P Desai

 Mr. Malhar P Desai, aged 31 years, is one of the Promoters and Wholetime Director of our Company.
+For his complete profile along with the details of his educational qualifications, professional experience, position/posts held in the past, directorships held, other ventures, special achievements and business and financial activities, please refer the chapter "Our Management" on page 197 of this Prospectus.

+Date of Birth: June 24, 1993

+PAN: BJEPD4209G

-For his complete profile along with the details of his educational qualifications, professional experience, position/posts held in the past, directorships held, other ventures, special achievements and business and financial activities, please refer the chapter "Our Management" on page 196 of this Draft Red Herring Prospectus.
-Date of Birth: June 24, 1993 Nationality: Indian PAN: BJEPD4209G Residential Address: 39, Amarpali Bunglows, Nr Gayatri Mandir, UM Road, Surat, Althan, Gujarat-395017. (v) Mr. Samarth Pankaj Desai Mr. Samarth Pankaj Desai , aged 26 years, is one of the Promoters and Executive Director of our Company.
-For his complete profile along with the details of his educational qualifications, professional experience, position/posts held in the past, directorships held, other ventures, special achievements and business and financial activities, please refer the chapter " Our Management " on page 196 of this Draft Red Herring Prospectus.
-Date of Birth: July 13, 1998 Nationality: Indian PAN: CUSPD1650D Residential Address: 39, Amrpali Bunglows, Althan Bhatar, Surat, Gujarat-395017
+Residential Address: 39, Amarpali Bunglows, Nr Gayatri Mandir, UM Road, Surat, Althan, Gujarat-395017.

+(v) Mr. Samarth Pankaj Desai

+Mr. Samarth Pankaj Desai, aged 26 years, is one of the Promoters and Executive Director of our Company.
+For his complete profile along with the details of his educational qualifications, professional experience, position/posts held in the past, directorships held, other ventures, special achievements and business and financial activities, please refer the chapter "Our Management" on page 197 of this Prospectus.

+Date of Birth: July 13, 1998

+PAN: CUSPD1650D

+Residential Address: 39, Amrpali Bunglows, Althan Bhatar, Surat,

+Gujarat-395017